-Your healthcare team will speak with you and your child about any long-term effects your child might have.
+Your healthcare team will talk to you and your child about any long-term effects your child might have.

 Follow up